 This care will be delivered by engaged, collaborative teams in an integrated environment that supports learning, discovery and continuous improvement.

 It will emphasize prevention and population health and contribute to the nation's well-being through education, research and service in National emergencies.

 The Under Secretary for Health directs a health care system with an annual budget of approximately $68 billion, overseeing the delivery of care to more than 9 million enrolled Veterans.
 VA, the nation's largest health care system, employs more than 371,000 health care professionals and support staff at 1,298 health care facilities, including 171 VA Medical Centers and 1,113 outpatient sites of care of varying complexity (VHA outpatient clinics).

 VHA is the nation's largest provider of graduate medical education and a major contributor to medical and scientific research.
 More than 25,000 active volunteers, 113,000 health professions trainees, and nearly 16,000 affiliated medical faculty are also an integral part of the VHA community.

 VHA Offices and Programs

 A number of offices and programs support VHA.

-The Veterans Health Administration wants to provide helpful information to our Veterans and their caregivers.
-The last regular update to the information on this website was April 2015.
-For current information on physicians, we encourage you to use the "DocInfo" service offered by the Federation of State Medical Boards (FSMB) at http://www.docinfo.org.
+For additional information on physicians, we also encourage you to use the "DocInfo" service offered by the Federation of State Medical Boards (FSMB) at http://www.docinfo.org.
 The FSMB website is updated monthly and is a public website to provide information related to any physician who is licensed in any US state, territory, or district.